CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/wohnen/index.en.md

     {{< /img >}}
     </div>
     <div class="column">
-      The new house, which was designed by architect <a href="http://dgj.eu/portfolio/dgj223-iba-collegium-academicum/">Hans Drechsler</a> (Dipl.
+      The new building, which was designed by architect <a href="http://dgj.eu/portfolio/dgj223-iba-collegium-academicum/">Hans Drechsler</a> (Dipl.
 Arch.
 ETH), fulfils high ecological and aesthetic standards.
-The architects Drexler Guinand Jauslin specialise in energy efficient construction and have won many awards in this field in international competitions.
-Resource awareness is an important design consideration both for the construction and future exploitation of the house.
-That is why we use wood, a renewable resource, almost everywhere as a construction material.
+Drexler Guinand Jauslin architects specialise in energy efficient construction and have won many international awards and competitions in this field.
+Resource awareness is an important design consideration both for the construction and future use of the house.
+That is why we use wood, a renewable resource, almost everywhere as the construction material.
     </div>
 </div>

 <div class="columns">
     <div class="column">
-      The innovative design offers space for both individuality and community: 46 three-person and four-person apartments are spread over four floors of the wooden house.
-The upper apartments are connected by a roof garden which is a meeting place located on the roof of the auditorium.
-All apartments and pathways are designed for accessible living, especially the units on the ground floor.
-This is also where community areas are located such as a workshop room, auditorium and a multi-purpose room with a kitchen.
+      The innovative design offers space for both individuality and community: 46 three-person and four-person apartments are spread over four floors in the wooden house.
+A terrace is located on the roof of the auditorium which is connected to the upper floors and serves as a meeting place.
+All apartments and pathways are designed with accessiblity in mind, especially the units on the ground floor.
+Also the community spaces are located on the ground floor including a workshop room, the hall and a multi-purpose room with a kitchen.
     </div>
     <div class="column">
-        {{< img src="grundrissb" alt="Grundriss des Gebäudes" attr="DGJ Architektur 2019" />}}
+        {{< img src="grundrissb" alt="Ground plan of the new building" attr="DGJ Architects 2019" />}}
     </div>
 </div>